 Constrained Language Mode Windows 11 24H2

 With Windows 11 24H2, this behavior has quietly changed.
-Even with AppLocker Script Rules correctly configured and enforced, PowerShell scripts are no longer executed in contained language mode but in Full language mode, which is pretty bad!
+Even with AppLocker Script Rules correctly configured and enforced, PowerShell scripts are no longer executed in contained language mode but in Full language mode, which creates a significant security concern.

 To find out what changed, we performed some tests.
 We first executed this PowerShell command from a user session with Applocker script enforcement active.